adbertin/salaryConvergence/README.md

 ### Conclusion
 ### Future recommendations
 ## Credits

+We would like to thank Mr. Noé Notter for his work and guidance during this project.
+We also would like to thank Mr. Michalis Vlachos, our teacher, for his classes.

 ## References
 * [Silva, A. R. C., Pavez, L. R. D., & Martínez-Zarzoso, I. (2023).
 The impact of migration on wages in Costa Rica. *Migration Studies*, 11(1), 23–51.](https://doi.org/10.1093/migration/mnac041)
 * [Garita, J. (2021).
 Minimum wages and firm dynamics: evidence from Costa Rica’s Occupation-Based System.](https://jggarita.github.io/files/MW_firmdynamics.pdf)